nintep/QA-service/DATABASE.md

 which question they belong to.
 These indexes were created as they correspond to common database use cases for this application.

-The test data should be loaded to the database automatically, but it can also be reset by accessing http://localhost:7800/api/init
+The test data is loaded to the database automatically, but it can also be reset by accessing http://localhost:7800/api/init

 # Database schema